Mining giants may hoard cash as iron ore prices sag

 Atlas, which analysts estimate is producing at a loss with iron ore prices below $86, declined to comment on what impact the weak iron ore price is having on its balance sheet.

-One company still weathering the downturn is world no.4 iron ore producer Fortescue Metals Group, which is in a much stronger position than it was two years ago, when iron ore prices briefly dipped below $90 a metric ton.
+One company still weathering the downturn is world no.4 iron ore producer Fortescue Metals Group, which is in a much stronger position than it was two years ago, when iron ore prices briefly dipped below $90 a tonne.

 Once carrying more than $10 billion in debt, Fortescue took advantage of a spike in iron ore prices to accelerate its debt repayments and expand its output to 155 million tonnes a year, slashing its operating costs.